Nader15/flutter_architect_cli/README.md

-A CLI tool to scaffold Flutter multiple architecture patterns projects automatically (clean architecture is architecture pattern).
+A CLI tool to scaffold Flutter multiple architecture patterns projects automatically (clean architecture is first architecture pattern in this package).

 With feature-first organization, dependency injection setup, and BLoC state management.